abhijith-ajayan/Lamp-Wordpress-Installation/README.md

   - Creating domain virtual host

-Roles can be created using init command.
+Roles can be created using init command(it should be created under /etc/ansible/roles directory).

 > [root@ip-172-31-3-208 roles]# ansible-galaxy init lamp

-These main tasks for lamp role are written to file lamp/tasks/main.yml
+The main tasks for lamp role is written to file lamp/tasks/main.yml

 ```